 Change DNS address to Google Public DNS

-- Press Windows + R, type ncpa.cpl and hit the enter key.
+- Press the Windows key + R, type ncpa.cpl and click ok,

 Open a new tab in Chrome and enter the following in the address bar;

-On the page that opens, click the ‘Clear host cache’ button to flush the Chrome DNS cache.
-Close chrome browser, Restart PC and check on next login check there is no more err_name_not_resolved problem.
+On the page that opens, click the ‘Clear host cache button to flush the Chrome DNS cache.
+Close the Chrome browser, Restart PC and check on the next login check there is no more net::err_name_not_resolved problem.